codecrafters-io/build-your-own-redis/stage_descriptions/streams-11-bs1.md

 Here's how it works:
 - The client sends the command and specifies a timeout in milliseconds.
+- If there are already entries with IDs greater than the specified ID, the command returns them immediately.
-- If the list of entries is empty, the command blocks and waits.
+- If there are no new entries available, the command blocks and waits.
-- If a new entry is added to the stream before the timeout expires, the command unblocks and returns the new entry (or entries).
+- If a new entry is added before the timeout expires, the command unblocks and returns the new entry (or entries).
 - If the timeout expires and no new data has arrived, the server responds with a null array (`*-1\r\n`).

 For example, consider two separate clients.
 The first client sends a blocking `XREAD` command: